-The cornerstone of the Robotics and Autonomous Systems group is that we are able to solve problems in a broad sphere of applications.
+The cornerstone of the QUT Centre for Robotics is that we are able to solve problems in a broad sphere of applications.
 Our research interests are diverse and we are continually in discussion with industry and government about how we can address their most pressing current and future challenges.
 Contact our team to discuss how we can collaborate with you.

 Advancing unmanned aerial systems (UAS) technologies and applications through the combination of robotics and aerospace knowledge, with a specific focus on autonomy and airspace integration.

 Research and evaluation of fundamental enabling technologies including positioning, navigation, planning and scene understanding, on land and in the air.

 QUT researchers are modelling the brains and behaviour of animals and insects to create smarter, more capable robots on the ground and in the air above it.